LIV4D/MAPLES-DR/docs/source/welcome/quickstart.rst

         maples_dr_diagnosis_path="path/to/MAPLES-DR/diagnosis.xls"
     )

-Finally, a local path to MESSIDOR dataset can also be specified with this function in order to include the fundus images from MESSIDOR along MAPLES-DR labels.
+Finally, a local path to the MESSIDOR dataset can also be specified with this function in order to include the fundus images from MESSIDOR along with the MAPLES-DR labels.
 (See :doc:`../welcome/messidor` for more details.)

 .. code-block:: python